-We again agree with this overarching recommendation from the Task Force and appreciate the focus on "core issues" such as poverty, education and health.
-However, we would also like to see greater Federal support for local law enforcement and law enforcement community-based initiatives.
-Since the late 1960's, the Federal government has played a significant role in providing funding to improve policing in the United States.
+We again agree with this recommendation from the Task Force and appreciate the focus on core issues such as poverty, education and health.
+However, we would also like to see greater federal support for local law enforcement and law enforcement community-based initiatives.
+Since the late 1960's, the federal government has played a significant role in providing funding to improve policing in the United States.
 Over the past decade, however, there has been a significant decrease in such funding.
-The below list of past Federal funding initiatives for local law enforcement is not meant to be comprehensive, but we believe serves as an important historical example where Federal initiatives have made a significant impact here in Madison:
+The below list of past federal funding initiatives for local law enforcement is not meant to be comprehensive, but we believe serves as an important historical example where federal initiatives have made a significant impact here in Madison:

-Omnibus Crime Control and Safe Streets Act of 1968: This was Federal legislation which created the Law Enforcement Assistance Administration (LEAA) and largely was responsible for the creation of hundreds of criminal justice programs on college campuses across the country.
+Omnibus Crime Control and Safe Streets Act of 1968: This was federal legislation which created the Law Enforcement Assistance Administration (LEAA) and largely was responsible for the creation of hundreds of criminal justice programs on college campuses across the country.
 In the 1970s', many officers took advantage of LEAA to pursue two and four year college degrees.
-The Madison Police Department was one of the first police agencies in the country to aggressively recruit and hire officers with a college degree.
+The Madison Police Department was one of the first police agencies in the country to aggressively recruit and hire officers with college degrees.